bgerp/ztm/README.md

 Server is responsible to give configuration and parameters to this app, immediately the application starts to control the chosen zones.

-The main hardware controller behind this app is [UniPi Neuron M503](https://www.unipi.technology/unipi-neuron-m503-p104).
+The main hardware controller behind this app is [UniPi Neuron M503](https://www.unipi.technology/unipi-neuron-m503-p104) and [UniPi Neuron M523](https://www.unipi.technology/unipi-neuron-m523-p320)

 Software that is running on the controller is [Evok](https://www.unipi.technology/products/evok-47)